Kansas City Power & Light District: Residential

 Within the Power & Light District, Cordish plans to build four high-end residential towers.
 On April 22, 2014, Cordish broke ground on the first apartment tower called One Light Luxury Apartments.
-One Light officially opened 80% leased on December 8, 2015.
+One Light opened 80% leased on December 8, 2015.
 The tower is 25 stories tall and connected to the nearby Cosentino's Grocery store and OneLife Fitness gym.

-In March 2016, construction began on the second residential tower, Two Light Luxury Apartments.
-Two Light officially opened on May 4, 2018.
-The 24-story luxury apartment building features 296 units, each with floor-to-ceiling windows, like its predecessor, One Light.
+Two Light Luxury Apartments opened on May 4, 2018.
+The 24-story luxury apartment building features 296 units, each with floor-to-ceiling windows.

 Two Light also includes a 438-space garage, 3100 sqft of boutique retail space, and 15000 sqft of coworking office space, Spark KC.
-Spark KC is scheduled to open in late 2018.
+Three Light's 301 foot tower was completed in September 2023 with 25 stories and 288 units.

 Festival license

-In 2005, the Cordish Company successfully lobbied the Missouri General Assembly for a new law pertaining to any "entertainment district" in Downtown Kansas City which will allow patrons to remove any alcoholic beverage from any establishment in the District and carry it openly throughout the portions of the District not open to vehicular traffic, provided that the beverage is in a plastic cup marked with the logo of the establishment at which it was purchased.
-The Power & Light District is one of only a few places in the United States with such an open container allowance (along with the city of Butte, Montana, the Las Vegas Strip, the city of New Orleans, Key West, Florida, the Arts and Entertainment District of Huntsville, Alabama, Beale Street in Memphis, Tennessee, and the historic district of downtown Savannah, Georgia).
+In 2005, the Cordish Company successfully lobbied the Missouri General Assembly for a new law pertaining to any "entertainment district" in Downtown Kansas City to allow patrons to remove any alcoholic beverage from any establishment in the District and carry it openly throughout the portions of the District not open to vehicular traffic, if the beverage is in a plastic cup marked with the logo of the establishment at which it was purchased.
+This is one of only a few places in the United States with such an open container allowance.